 Remote Servers (SSH)¶

 Cronboard can connect to remote servers via SSH and manage their cron jobs exactly like local ones.
+You use the same keyboard shortcuts and forms; the only difference is that changes are applied to the remote user’s crontab instead of your local one.

 Adding a Server¶